 The first piece of foreign travel advice we often give you is: do your homework.
 You will see on our website and social media pages that we are up to speed with the latest news, and that is because the news tells us what is happening abroad.
 It must be said that it does not give the whole picture, so make sure you check the Foreign and Commonwealth Office (FCO) before you leave the UK.
 The FCO website can tell you if there are any areas or countries you should not visit; it provides location-specific guidance, letting you know what you need to be aware of.
 Our travel safety courses take this information a step further, and we use our own experience to train you in safety awareness and crisis management.
 Before you go, ensure you have travel insurance - remember to mention any dangerous activities (including adventure sports) you will be taking part in while you are away and take a copy of your policy.
 You will also need a return flight booked, and the details of your itinerary.
 Other important documents include reserved accommodation for your arrival (at some entry points you will be asked to give the address of where you will be staying) and of course a valid passport and visa.
 Depending on the country you are visiting you may also need to have injections or medication, and we know full well that it is not worth risking your health while you are away, and medical facilities might not be as good as the ones you are used to back home.

 Objective Travel Safety has developed a diverse range of courses for different types of travellers, and whether you require a one day, two day or three day hostile environment course we can meet your needs.
 Every country is different, and we will advise you on specific dress codes, negotiating check-points, kidnap prevention, dealing with corrupt officials, theft avoidance and personal security, and you can enrol on a course by calling us today on 01788 899 029.
-Our prices vary depending on the course you require, and you can find out more about our foreign travel advice courses by reading though our Safety Training and Risk Management brochure.
+Our prices vary depending on the course you require.

 To find out more information about the courses we provide, call today on 01788 899 029